felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 understand everything right away made a big difference.
 Learning felt optional, and so my anxiety had no reason to get triggered.
 Finally, and this is key, I enjoyed this book because I read it in its entirety.
-This is something I will come back to later in this post.
+This is something I will come back to later...

 In a single week, I had finished reading my first DevOps book.
 Woohoo!
 I felt like I was ready to conquer the world.
 My mind was now filled